-Basically there are two types of pension plans: defined benefit and defined contribution.
+Basically there are two types of pension plans:

 Defined Benefit Pension

-Defined benefit pension plans guarantee a certain level of monthly payments for an employee after they retire.
+Now, defined benefit pension plans guarantee a certain level of monthly payments for an employee after they retire.
 These payments are based on factors such as the number of the years of service for the employee and their salary level.
 These payments are guaranteed regardless of the investment performance of any pension fund used to fund those payments.
 Over the last couple of decades in the US there has been a significant shift by employers away from offering these kind of plans due to the investment risk borne by the employer and the increasing longevity of retirees.

 Defined Contribution Pension